camera info

 Light pollution map – light pollution map

 Lens – A fast wide-angle lens of 1.4 – 2.8 is ideal.
-If you use a 3.5 or higher (slower lens), you will have to increase the ISO.
+If you use a 3.5 or higher (slower lens), you must increase the ISO.
 The higher the ISO, the more grain or digital noise or grain that will appear in your photos.

 Moon Phaze Map – The best time to go is during a new moon, and you want to be in the darkest area possible.
 The week before the new moon, when the moon has not risen, is a perfect time to go, so be sure to check the moonrise chart to see when the moon will be up.

-Remote Shutter Release – When painting with light and you want to go over a 30-second exposure, you must have a shutter release to use your bulb mode.
-When exposing your pictures in general, you can use the remote release, or you can use your camera’s built-in two-second timer.
+Remote Shutter Release—When painting with light and you want to go over a 30-second exposure, you must have a shutter release to use your bulb mode.
+When exposing your pictures in general, you can use the remote release or your camera’s built-in two-second timer.

-Use a Tripod – First of all; you must be on a tripod.
-A good sturdy tripod is necessary if it is windy.
+Use a Tripod—First, you must be on a tripod.
+A good, sturdy tripod is necessary if it is windy.
 If the tripod moves, your picture will blur.

 Focus – Use live view.
 To focus in the dark, use your camera’s live view, hit the zoom button, and focus on a bright star.
-You can also use the infinity setting on your lens but do several test shots to see if it is accurate.
+You can also use the infinity setting on your lens but do several test shots to determine accuracy.
 It can be off a little on some lenses.
 You can also light it up with a flashlight, focus, then gently, without touching the focus ring, put the camera in manual focus so it will not search for the focus.
 You must do this each time you move your camera to take your next angel.

 Camera Settings